davidterroso/D/documentation.md

 ## Libraries
 In this project, nine libraries were used (their versions can be checked in [this file](environment/requirements.txt)):
+- lmdb, a library used to create datasets in the form of LMDB (Lightning Memory-Mapped Database).
+This is useful for large datasets that do not fit into the RAM and when using a HDD.
+Since the transfer speed between HDD and RAM is slow, LMDB helps to mitigate this issue.
 - Matplotlib, which is used in the plotting of graphs (such as loss after training), and to save images with an overlay of predicted and ground-truth masks, as done when evaluating the model.
 - NumPy, which is used to handle every sort of arrays, images that are converted to arrays, and calculations.
 - OR-Tools, an operation research library that was used to design the fold split as a linear programming problem.
 Since this was not implemented because of the high computational costs, the library is not required to import in this project.